From text-based messages to card-based graphical user interfaces, Chat apps support interactivity in many ways.

 Your Chat app can @mention specific users or all users in a space, but before you mention a single user, and especially before you mention all users in a space, you should consider whether or not it's really necessary, and err on the side of not @mentioning people.

-On the other hand, Pizza Bot mentions a customer directly to thank them; which is polite, but not notification-worthy:
+On the other hand, the Cymbal Pizza app mentions a customer directly to thank them; which is polite, but not notification-worthy:

 To learn more about notifications, refer to Messages that mention users.